barneycarroll/jquery.reverter.js/README.md

 ##### `$(…).commit()`

-Saves all the attributes for the given selection.
+Creates a new changeset storing all attributes and values for each element in the selection.

 ##### `$(…).revert()`

-Reverts the selection to the last saved commit.
+Reverts each versioned element in the selection to their last changeset.

-Both take an option single object parameter which takes any of the following properties:
+Both take an optional parameter which takes the form of an object with any number of the following properties:

 ##### `unchain`

-Boolean, defaulting to false.
-Returns current changeset index (as opposed to the selection jQuery wrapper).
+Boolean, defaulting to false, which returns the jQuery object as per standard jQuery API.
+Truthy returns the current changeset's index instead — useful for advanced statefulness.

 ##### `attributes`

 String or RegExp, defaulting to `/.+/` (global wildcard).
 Only attributes matching the value will be commited or reverted.

 ##### `changeset`